Once

 Bernard

-box with the mention that it was a special printing for Remington Records, Inc.
+included in the box with the mention that it was a special printing for Remington

 Irving

-but always restrained in an intellectual manner, to such an extent that several
+restrained in a somewhat intellectual manner, to such an extent that several artists

-artists did not like his reviews of their performances.
+did not like his reviews of their performances.
+Kolodin was already a well

-a well known critic and musicologist when he was asked to write for - at least
+known critic and musicologist when he was asked to write for - at least three

-three - Remington Musirama releases with the technically and interpretively better
+- Remington Musirama releases with the technically and interpretively better recordings.

-recordings.
-From his hand are the notes for Mascagni's 'Cavaleria Rusticana'
+Kolodin's hand are the notes for Mascagni's 'Cavaleria Rusticana' with

-with Teresa Apolei, Pina Geri, Antonio Spruzzola Zola, Piero Campolonghi, Letizia
+Teresa Apolei, Pina Geri, Antonio Spruzzola Zola, Piero Campolonghi, Letizia Del

 George Sebastian on R-199-175/2.